PrashantR30/pro_doc/README.md

  - [Features](#features)

  ## Introduction
- - This is a Java Project which uses https://maven.apache.org[*Maven*] Dependency Management to build projects from Ascii Doc to HTML5 and PDF. https://asciidoctor.org/docs/[*AsciiDoc*] is a human-readable, lightweight markup languages.
+ - This is a Java Project which uses [*Maven*](https://maven.apache.org) Dependency Management to build projects from Ascii Doc to HTML5 and PDF.
+ - [*AsciiDoc*](https://asciidoctor.org/docs/) is a human-readable, lightweight markup languages.
 AsciiDoc documents can be created using any text editor and read “as-is”, or rendered to HTML, PDF or any other format supported by a DocBook tool-chain, i.e. TeX, Unix manpages, e-books, slide presentations, etc
- - For graphical diagrams rendering, tools such as graphviz (www.graphviz.org) is used.
+ - For graphical diagrams rendering, tools such as [*graphviz*](www.graphviz.org) is used.
  - Images can also be embedded in the Documentation

  ## Ideal Setup: